History of Algeria (1962–1999): Lack of Historiography

 Another reason for the insufficient literature on Algeria following independence is the destruction of documents.
 Following 1962, archives became very difficult to access, as the national archives on Algerian territory were no longer created by the French colonial administration, but by the newly independent state.
 This resulted in a switch from a period with a relative abundance of sources to one with nearly no national archives.
 It had a large effect on the experience of historians when writing works on this period.
-Also, while the state archives of the colonial period are available in Algeria and France to a certain extent, the Algerian National Archives never gave access to state archives for the independence period, once again creating disparities between the study of the different periods.
+Also, while the state archives of the colonial period are available in Algeria and France to a certain extent, the Algerian National Archives never gave access to state archives for the independence period, once again creating disparities between the studies of the different periods.
 Another barrier in the study of post-independence documents is Arabization.
 Nowadays, whereas most of the relevant archives are in French, history students are typically Arabophones.
-There was also a gap between these students and their professors, who preferred writing in French, which affected their ability to instruct their students on the necessary skills for studying contemporary history.
-Although there is an international academic community which studies colonial Algeria, there is no such group for independent Algeria.
+There was also a gap between university students and their professors, who preferred writing in French, which affected their ability to instruct their students on the necessary skills for studying contemporary history.
+Also, although there is an international academic community that studies colonial Algeria, there is no such group for independent Algeria.

 The difficulty in accessing written sources made witness stories more important when it came to researching contemporary Algerian history.
-This was not helped by the hesitation of most witnesses to recount their experiences, however, which also played a role in limiting the historiography on post-1962 Algeria.The accounts of witnesses were reported to have become more unsure once the threshold of 1962 was passed, once again hinting at the overshadowing of more contemporary Algerian history by its colonial past.
-Also, some interviewees expressed regional points of view on the war of independence, ignoring both the post-1962 period and certain regions of Algeria.
+This was not helped by the hesitation of most witnesses to recount their experiences, however, which also played a role in limiting the historiography of post-1962 Algeria.
+The accounts of witnesses were reported to have become more unsure once the threshold of 1962 was passed, once again hinting at the overshadowing of more contemporary Algerian history by its colonial past.
+Moreover, some interviewees expressed regional points of view on the war of independence, ignoring both the post-1962 period and certain regions of Algeria.
 Some historians have also remarked that “after 1962, the past is not history,” diminishing the importance of that time.
 Although recollections of this period are starting to become more willingly shared, it is still difficult to find evidence to support the memories of its witnesses.
 The FLN’s ‘memorial context of post-independence Algeria’ even impacted historians’ ability to locate witnesses of pre-independence Algeria and its political events, and it also explains why witnesses were often so hesitant to tell stories of post-1962 Algeria- for fear of contradicting the FLN-imposed narrative.
-Therefore, many historians working on the contemporary history of Algeria view 1962 as ‘the end of history.’
+Therefore, many historians working on the history of Algeria view 1962 as ‘the end of history.’
 This is also the case with actors of that period, who, for a long time after independence was achieved, did not speak of their experiences.